|

 Depth psychology offers many deep and engaging ways of looking at the many faceted jewel of the little self.
 Shadow, anima/animus, are key landmarks on this interior journey, but closer to our side rides a variety of companions who we may not acknowledge to ourself, but are more easily seen by those who are close to us.

-is one of the complexes, differentiated only by our attachment to it and our identification with it as to "who we are."
+These are the complexes.
+Did you imagine, "little self, waking ego" to be of a different substance than a complex.
+Not really, "little self, waking ego" is one of the complexes, differentiated only by our attachment to it and our identification with it as to "who we are."
 Yet, wait a moment, one of disquiet and disruption, usually during an emotional tussle with our partner, and who seems to take center stage???
 An alternate self that is very much alive and charged with energy, but of a different coloration, with shades and hues we tend to disown in quieter moments, and do not want to talk about, for fear of stirring it to life again??
 These complexes are constant traveling companions, aspects of "shadow," every ready to move to center stage when called forth to defend the realm.

 Complexes are a collection of acquired attitudes, emotions, self-perceptions, and perceptions of others.
 The "grandest" of these is "waking ego," with whom we quickly identify, but who among us have not heard feedback from others that we are acting in some less flattering way.
 "You are frightening, when you are angry," or, "You are using self-devaluing comments in broad sweeps," "which does not fit the general person that I know you to be."